rachana-paudel/AWS_Solution_Architect/IAM/README.md

 + It can be used as a combinations of AWS Organizations SCP The intersection of organization scp, permission boundary, identity based policy is called 'effective permissions'
 + Use cases:
-  + Delegate responsibilities to non adminisrators within their permission boundaries for example create newIAM users
+  + Delegate responsibilities to non administrators within their permission boundaries for example create newIAM users
   + allow developers to self-assign policies and a manage their own permissions while making sure they cant escalate their privileges
   + useful to restrict one specific user